Triggered: A triggered incident is an incident detected and stored by GitGuardian but not yet investigated by a member of your dashboard.

 Assigned: An assigned incident is being investigated by a specific member of the dashboard.
 It is not resolved or ignored yet.

 Resolved: A resolved incident is an incident considered as remediated.
-For instance for secrets incidents, the secret has been revoked and erased from the git history.
+In the case of secrets incidents, you must revoke the secret (and optionally erase all evidence from the git history) before considering it resolved.

 Ignored: An ignored incident is an incident not considered as such by a member of your team and does not require remediation.
 For secrets incidents, ignore reasons can be:

 - this is not a secret (false positive)

 Ignoring an incident means that you don't want GitGuardian to consider it anymore.
 If a new occurrence appears for an ignored incident, GitGuardian will not reopen it or alert you.

 As explained in the section How GitGuardian works, GitGuardian scans every commit in real-time and sends an alert upon detection of a new incident.
 All the members of the dashboard are alerted by email, and on their alerting integrations, in order to tackle the new incident as quickly as possible.